 By the end of 2020, we aim to reach 100,000 clients and through the impact on their lives, their dependents and their local communities, bring benefit to over half a million individuals.
 To reach this figure, we’ll need to accelerate our current rate of growth, and for that we need your help.
-Read our latest Impact Report, which is themed around the topic of growth, by clicking here.
+Read our latest Impact Report, which is themed around the topic of resilience, by clicking here.

 Where it all started